CoolKit-Technologies/eWeLink-API/en/APICenterV2.md

 ## Device

-### Get the list of all devices (Please refer to get the ting list, get the specified Ting list and home page interface)
+### Get the list of all devices (Please refer to get the thing list, get the specified Thing list and home page interface)

 URL: None